verifa/ansible-katas/4-roles/README.md

 ansible-playbook -i HOST_IP, playbook-post-roles.yml --private-key ~/.ssh/id_rsa -u root
 ```

-navigate to localhost:80 to see the result.
+Navigate to localhost:80 to see the result.

-*Normally we would access a host machines ports for this result, not our Ansible machines localhost, but due to convenience in the training environment, such is life.*
+*Normally we would access a host machine's ports for this result, not our Ansible machine's localhost, but due to convenience in the training environment, such is life.*